Imanuelle-glitch/alx-low_level_programming/0x00-hello_world/README.md

-print a line of words using puts function
+print a line of words using printf function